Jake-Gillberg/OHDSI-RFCs/rfc/0000-race_ethnicity.md

 ### 3. Merge the Race and Ethnicity Domains

-### 4. One "Standard" Race, one "Standard" Ethnicity Observation
+### 4. Standard Observation Concepts for Race and Ethnicity

 ### 5. Update convention